MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 exit;
 ```
 6. Stop Safe Mode MySQL Server:
-In the original terminal window where you started the MySQL server in safe mode, press Ctrl C to stop the server.
+In the original terminal window where you started MySQL in safe mode,
+press Ctrl C to stop the server.
 7. Restart MySQL
 ```sh
 brew services start mysql